-Installation of the TM-Manager application is like any other windows application.
-Launch the installer and follow the directions.
-Double-click the desktop icon to start the application and bring up the main window.
+The installation process of the TM-Manager application is similar to any other windows application.
+Simply launch the installer and follow the instructions provided.
+Once installation is complete, double-click the desktop icon to start the application and bring up the main window.